mxgrn/best-of-mac/README.md

 ## Application Launcher

-- [LaunchBar](https://www.obdev.at/products/launchbar/index.html) - tried so many times to switch over to something else, but always came back; not ideal, but still might be the best
+- [LaunchBar](https://www.obdev.at/products/launchbar/index.html) - tried so many times to switch over to something else (except for paid Alfred), but always came back; not perfect, but still might be the best

 ## Time tracking and utils